doximity/CallWithDoxDialer/README.md

 ```

 #### Manually
-To use `CallWithDoxDialer` without a package manager, simply download the following files, and place them anywhere in your project:
+To integrate `CallWithDoxDialer` without a package manager, simply download the following files, and place them anywhere in your project:
-- `DoxDialerCaller.h`
+- `CallWithDoxDialer/DoxDialerCaller.h`
-- `DoxDialerCaller.m`
+- `CallWithDoxDialer/DoxDialerCaller.m`
-- `CallWithDoxDialer.bundle`
+- `CallWithDoxDialer/CallWithDoxDialer.bundle`

 ## Have a question?
-If you need any help, please reach out! `someEmail@doximity.com`.
+If you need any help, please reach out! <dialer@doximity.com>.